HampSwe/train-city/README.md

 ## Details
-The project uses a library called "PixelWindow".
+The project uses a library called [PixelWindow](https://fileadmin.cs.lth.se/pgk/api/api/introprog/PixelWindow.html).
 This is bad for two reasons:

 <ol>
   <li>It defeats one of the core principles of transit diagrams: they should be in a vector format.
 PixelWindow, as the name suggests, does not support vector images.</li>